 I happened to run across a blog post today entitled 40 Questions to Ask a Christian by Thomas Swan.
 As I have time, I will give a brief response to each one.
-Here are my answers to the first ten.
+Here are my answers to the first twelve.

 1. If a hundred different religions have to be wrong for yours to be right, does this show that people from all over the world like to invent gods that don’t exist?

 Yes it does.
 And Scripture makes this same observation also.
 When people do not like the God who is, they manufacture gods more suitable to their tastes (Rom.
 1:18-25; cf. Ps.
 106:20).

 The implication, however, is that if so many gods are “invented,” the God of the Bible must be invented too.
 This is about as persuasive as arguing that the existence of thousands of Elvis impersonators means there never was any such thing as the real thing.

 2. If your parents had belonged to a different religion, do you think you would belong to that religion too?

 Yes, it is quite likely.
 But it is logically irrelevant to whether a particular religion is true or false.
 I am profoundly grateful that God placed me in a Christian family and that even when I strayed into agnosticism he helped me return to my senses.